A type of protein found in beans, corn, and other fibrous foods—lectins are the subject of many nutritional debates.

 Soaking and cooking

-Even wonder why grandma bothered with the long soak, rinse and boil session when preparing beans and grains?
-Lectin reduction.
-This is probably the most classic method of preparing beans and grains.
+Ever wonder why grandma bothered with the long soak, rinse and boil session when preparing beans and grains?

-Not all lectins are completely destroyed by these methods, and some particularly stubborn lectins in beans remain no matter how lengthy the treatment.
-Thus, these techniques don’t totally reduce the negative effects for everyone.
+During fermentation, beneficial bacteria metabolizes many hard-to-digest compounds, including lectins.
+But not all lectins are completely destroyed by fermenting, and some particularly stubborn lectins in beans remain no matter how lengthy the treatment.